pydio/cells-sdk-java/Contribute.md

 ### Various

+A list of random resources on the _WWW_ that have helped along the way and are kept here for reference.

 - We use git submodules to ease day-to-day development work, see [this interesting post](https://blog.bitsrc.io/how-to-utilize-submodules-within-git-repos-5dfdd1c62d09)
+- A [must read](https://auth0.com/docs/flows/call-your-api-using-the-authorization-code-flow) to understand how we manage authentication when target remote server is a Pydio Cells instance.

 ### Temporary Tips

 #### For refactoring

 - We might want to change the package that is used by the swagger generated model and rename packages in a future proof way.
-We will go trough a temporar phase where we put generated methods at 2 distinct locations while deprecating the legacy one.
+We will go trough a temporary phase where we put generated methods at 2 distinct locations while deprecating the legacy one.
 Some solution can be found in [this stackoverflow question](https://stackoverflow.com/questions/5074454/what-is-the-clearest-way-to-deprecate-a-package-in-java).